ezrarush/rails-box/README.md

 **This VM is based on [rails/rails-dev-box](https://github.com/rails/rails-dev-box).**

-This project automates the setup of a development environment Ruby on Rails Apps.
-Use this virtual machine to work on Rails projects with Postgres.
+This project automates the setup of a development environment for Ruby on Rails projects.

 ## Requirements